Atlas Corsini : DJ – Musician – Producer – Singer – Songwriter

 Atlas is an enigma.
 A multi-talented singer, songwriter, DJ, producer, musician and performer with his feet firmly on the ground and his finger on the pulse of the music industry collective.

 With three albums already released, he is currently working on his fourth, together with providing tunes and beats for third parties and DJ-ing at local venues throughout Portobello and the West End.
 He has performed throughout Europe, South America and South East Asia, including Glastonbury, La Batoufar, Paris, London’s Gay Pride, The Jazz Café, Camden and Hammersmith Apollo to name a few.

 Atlas is multi-genre.
-His eclectic musical preferences are vast, but Rare Grooves, Funky Balearic House, Acid Jazz, Salsa and Samba beats, together with Afro Cuban, Funk and Reggae; come from his heart.
-Born in Bulgaria, but grew up in London, Atlas has roots from both Eastern Europe and Africa.
+His eclectic musical preferences are vast, but Rare Grooves, Funky Balearic House, Acid Jazz, Salsa and Samba beats, together with Afro Cuban, Funk and Reggae all come from his heart.
+Born in Bulgaria, raised in London, Atlas has roots from both Eastern Europe and Africa.
 A 70’s upbringing infused with all of the funk from that era, which is evident in his clever crossover mixes when you hear his music and his DJ sets.

 His musical talent began with his first school band on the keyboard, in the 80s, playing covers.

 In his late teens he began DJ-ing in and around London.
 After leaving school and discovering the rave scene, experiencing its pinnacle through the ‘Summer Of Love’ in 1989, he was given a bass guitar.
 He continued Dj-ing whilst mastering this new instrument, which he then went on to perform with at Glastonbury.